4 Truth Ministry

 What Should We Make of the Word “weeks”?

-Hebrew scholars tell us the word weeks is “shabuim” which literally means “sevens.”
-So, we have seventy sevens.
+Hebrew scholars tell us the word weeks is “shabuim” and it means “sevens.”
+So, we have “seventy-sevens” (Daniel 9:24a).
 Sevens of what?
-It could be seven days, seven weeks, or seven years.
-We don’t know, and the context doesn’t tell us.

-But when we say 490 years, it is not according to a 365¼ day solar year.
+Side note: When we say 490 years, it is not according to a 365¼ day solar year.
 In Scripture, one year is 360 days.
-We know this because there is a time frame “time, times, and half a time” (Daniel 7:24-25, Daniel 12:7; Revelation 12:14) indicating 3½ years.
-This same time frame is said to be 1,260 days (Revelation 11:1-3, Revelation 12:6).
-Thus, 1,260 days divided by 3½ years equals 360 days.
-So the actual days of the “seventy weeks” are: 70 x (7×360) = 176,400 days.
+We know this because the timeframe “time, times, and half a time” found in Daniel 7:24-25, Daniel 12:7, and Revelation 12:14 all indicate 3½ years; and this same timeframe is said to be 1,260 days in Revelation 11:1-3 and Revelation 12:6.
+So, 1,260 days divided by 3½ years equals 360 days.
+Therefore, the actual number of days of the 70 weeks is 70 x (7×360) = 176,400 days.

-What Events Occur in the 70 Weeks?
+What Events Occur in the 70 Weeks? (vs 24)

-1. Finish (restrain) the transgression.
+1. Finish (or restrain) the transgression.

-2. Make an end (seal-up) sins.
+2. Make an end (or seal up) of sins.

 3. Cover (atone) for iniquity.